josStorer/chatGPTBox/README.md

 </div>

+#### My new project [RWKV-Runner](https://github.com/josStorer/RWKV-Runner) has been released, a one-click deployable open-source commercially available large language model tool that can be used in conjunction with ChatGPTBox.

 ## News

 - This extension does **not** collect your data.
 You can verify it by conducting a global search for `fetch(` and `XMLHttpRequest(` in the code to find all network request calls.
 The amount of code is not much, so it's easy to do that.